shopware/docs/products/editions/enterprise-edition/b2b-suite/guides/core/dependency-injection.md

     public function build(ContainerBuilder $container)
     {
         $containerBuilder = B2BContainerBuilder::create();
-        $containerBuilder->addConfiguration(new Shopware\B2B\Contact\Framework\DependencyInjection\ContactFrameworkConfiguration());
+        $containerBuilder->addConfiguration(new ContactFrameworkConfiguration());
         $containerBuilder->registerConfigurations($container);
     }
 }
 ```

 ## Tags

 Additionally, the B2B-Suite makes heavy use of service tags as a more modern replacement for collect events.
 They are used to helping you extend central B2B services with custom logic.

 Please take a look at the example plugins and there usage of that extension mechanism.
 Be sure you know [the basics](http://symfony.com/doc/current/service_container/tags.html).